-First we'll build a super low-profile USB extension cable so we can put our charging / programming port on the bottom of the ukulele, where the strap connector would go.
+First we'll build a super low-profile USB extension cable so we can put our charging / programming port on the side of the handle.
 This way we can just plug it in to charge the battery without having to take anything apart.

 We'll need a 5-strand ribbon cable.
 I'm using a multicolored one for clarity.
-Cut the ribbon cable to around 3-4 inches long.
+Cut the ribbon cable to 4 inches long.

 Make sure you've got all the pieces.
 You'll need a female connector and snap-fit plastic sheath, 4" of ribbon cable, and your male connector and 2-piece plastic sheath.